dalong0514/readnotes/20190201读书笔记/2019114Autolisp-Developers-GuideR00.md

   )
 ```

 I like to segregate the functionality of each step of the function so that I can build very general toolbox functions that allow me to make changes.
-Like here I convert a selection set to a list, change the list into a list of sublists including the xyz coordinates of the entities, sort by the x y and z coordinates (either up or down), convert the list of sublists back to a list of entities and then into a selection set.
+Like here I convert a selection set to a list, change the list into a list of sublists ivgncluding the xyz coordinates of the entities, sort by the x y and z coordinates (either up or down), convert the list of sublists back to a list of entities and then into a selection set.
 I like the list of sublists structure and use this sort function all the time.I also like storing selections sets as lists of entities or objects.

 ```c
 (defun sortListofSublistsbyItemX (lstOfSublists intItem intDirection)